Which Banks Offer Free Wire Transfers?

 Sending money using wire services will typically come with a fee.
 Popular wire service Western Union charges on a sliding scale based on the amount of money and how you’re sending it.
 On the other hand, banks charge using a flat fee that can vary between account types.

 If you have a bank account, though, you may want to compare its pricing against what third-party services charge.
 You’ll be charged a one-time transaction fee of usually no more than $50.
-If you wire money internationally, the fee will be the highest, while domestic incoming wire transfers tend to be the least expensive.
+If you send money internationally, the fee will be the highest, while domestic incoming wire transfers tend to be the least expensive.

 Incoming Wire Transfer Fees